anontechnology/documentation/docs/libraries.md

 ----------------------------------------------------------------------
 ## Attributes

-Attributes are how the ViziVault ecosystem organizes your data.
+The ViziVault ecosystem organizes your data using the concept of attributes.
 Every data point consists of three main components: a user id, which represents who the data is about; a value, which is some piece of information about the user; and an attribute, which expresses the relationship between the user and the value.
-For example, in an online retail application, there would be an attribute for shipping addresses, an attribute for billing addresses, and an attribute for credit card information.
+For example, in an online retail application, there would be an attribute for shipping addresses, an attribute for billing addresses, an attribute for credit card information, and so on.

 ### Adding an Attribute to an Entity or User

 [Attributes](/glossary/attribute) are stored as `key`/`value` pairs of strings.
-Both Users and Entities can have Attributes added to them.
+Both users and entities can have attributes added to them.
 Some attributes are repeatable, such that multiple values can be stored for the same user; others are not repeatable, such that adding a new value to a user will overwrite any previous values.
 You can control whether an attribute is repeatable by modifying the associated [attribute definition](/glossary/attribute-definition).

 === "Java"